Shawn409631016/what_to_eat_project/README.md

 ## App Status

-This app is currently available in the Taiwan region and only has a Chinese version.
+This app is currently available in Taiwan region and only has a Chinese version.
 It is also in the review process for the Google Play Store.
 We will update this `README.md` file once the app has been published and is available for download in other regions or in other languages.

 ## About ChatGPT